What Is Agile Methodology In Project Management?

-Every technology company understands that the art of software development is unique — it requires the care and attention of an adaptable team who’s willing to act on changes quickly.
-This is where Agile project management comes in.
+Every company understands that the art of software development is unique — it requires the care and attention of an adaptable team who’s willing to act on changes quickly.
+This is where AI software development companies come into play, encompassing Agile project management and project management software.
+Using these two components together, teams can supercharge their workflow and increase efficiency exponentially.

 So how does Agile stand out from other project management methodologies?
 In this comprehensive guide, we’ll tell you everything you need to know about Agile.
 We will break down Agile’s history, the 4 key pillars of Agile, and the 12 Agile principles.
 In addition, we will cover how companies can use Agile, as well as the tools they can use to implement Agile project management.